Israel in Detail

 10/15 nights lodging at 4-star hotels, Breakfast & dinner daily at hotels, St. Peter’s Fish Lunch, Lunch at Abe’s Tent, Full time English-speaking tour guide, Services of long-distance deluxe motor coach as appearing on itinerary, All entrances and transportation as appearing on itinerary, Porterage at hotels (1 piece), 1 group arrival transfer and 1 group departure transfer, Tips to drivers, guides, and hotel staff, Pilgrim Payment Processing for check, Visa, MasterCard or Discover, Whisper/Listening devices- In Israel only

-Roundtrip airfare from TBD including taxes and fees (air taxes and fuel surcharges are subject to change), All lunches and drinks with meals except as noted in itinerary, Optional Travel Insurance - 7.6% or 10.25% of tour cost, Testing for COVID-19 or any other related expenses
+Roundtrip airfare from TBD including taxes and fees (air taxes and fuel surcharges are subject to change), All lunches and drinks with meals except as noted in itinerary, Optional Travel Insurance, Testing for COVID-19 or any other related expenses

 Day 1: Departure (April 1, 2024)